devvyn/aafc-field-data/docs/_posts/2018-03-28-github-pages.markdown

 copy them from the _minima_ Ruby gem, but that's a bunch of hassle you should probably avoid.

 In conclusion: stick with the default theme unless you have time to invest in the design of your project page.
-If _minima_ isn't your thing, you may want to srcounge up another person's project page on GitHub and copy their layouts rather than starting from scratch.
+If _minima_ isn't your thing, you may want to scrounge up another person's project page on GitHub and copy their layouts rather than starting from scratch.